 ai myths vs reality

-In our strategic technology advising, we hear some myths about artificial intelligence.
+In our strategic technology advising, we often hear some myths about artificial intelligence.
 Here are some of the biggest ones that we’ve encountered and the truth about them.

 • AI is smarter than humans